 Takeoff was at 10:07 on Runway 36C (Three Six Center), Zwanenburgbaan, named after the village of Zwanenburg.

-The flight attendants began the meal service in business class and snack service in coach before we leveled at the cruise altitude.
+The flight attendants began the meal service in business class and snack service in coach before we leveled at our cruising altitude.

 There was no beverage service after breakfast.
 Folks had about 20 minutes before we started the approach to TXL.